 Environmental Quality Control

-Risk
+Risk Opportunity

+The development of industrial estates can give rise to environmental pollution, which may directly affect the quality of the surrounding environment and, in turn, impact the health and well-being of stakeholders working within the estate as well as nearby residential communities.
+Without proper oversight and effective management, such development can lead to a loss of trust among all stakeholder groups, opposition from local communities toward future business expansion, and, in severe cases, the revocation of business operating licenses.
 A strong emphasis on developing robust environmental management and control systems within large-scale industrial estates presents the Company with valuable opportunities to create new products and services.
 By leveraging cutting-edge, high-efficiency innovations and technologies, the Company ensures that environmental conditions are closely monitored and responsibly managed.
-This proactive approach enhances stakeholder confidence in the Company’s operations and enables the Company to better meet the expectations of clients who prioritize environmental responsibility.
+This proactive approach enhances stakeholder confidence in the Company's operations and enables the Company to better meet the expectations of clients who prioritize environmental responsibility.
 Furthermore, it allows the Company to contribute meaningfully to society and the nation by sharing its environmental management expertise in the regions where its projects are based.

 Management Approach

 The Company acknowledges its responsibility for the social and environmental impacts resulting from activities within its supply chain, whether carried out by the Company itself or by its business relationships, such as suppliers, contractors, tenants, and factory operators.
-Therefore, the Company has outlined its commitment in the "Environmental Management Policy," "Waste Management Policy," and "Sustainable Water Management Policy," emphasizing the control of environmental quality to meet or exceed the legal standards.
+Therefore, the Company has outlined its commitment in the "Environmental Management Policy", "Waste Management Policy", and "Sustainable Water Management Policy" emphasizing the control of environmental quality to meet or exceed the legal standards.
 This commitment extends to the operations of suppliers, contractors, tenants, and factory operators, whom the Company oversees and encourages to comply with relevant laws, regulations, and policies and align with the Company's environmental policies and standards.
 The aim is to prevent and mitigate any potential environmental impacts and human rights violations that may arise throughout the supply chain, ensuring the well-being of all stakeholders involved.

 The Company has conducted a comprehensive assessment of risks and impacts arising from its operations across the entire supply chain.
 It has overseen and monitored the operations of suppliers, contractors, tenants and factory operators in both AMATA industrial estates that may cause negative environmental impacts.
 According to the assessment, key environmental pollution that had a significant impact on stakeholders includes air pollution, industrial and solid waste, water pollution, noise and odor disturbances originating from factories.
 In response, the Company is committed to managing and mitigating these environmental impacts to meet or exceed legal requirements.
 This is achieved through the adoption of appropriate, high-efficiency technologies and strict compliance with applicable laws governing industrial estate operations, the environmental impact assessment (EIA) measures, and both national and international environmental standards—such as ISO 14001, for which the Company has been certified, covering 100% of its operational area as defined in the scope of this sustainability report.
 Furthermore, the Company actively promotes awareness among suppliers, contractors, tenants, and factory operators regarding the importance of managing environmental impacts from their business activities, as well as encourages their cooperation in minimizing pollution across all aspects.
-A key target set for 2024 is to have zero incidents of legal or regulatory violations related to environmental matters, with no significant fines incurred, and to ensure that all environmental quality indicators remained within the legal standards.
+A key target set for 2025 is to have zero incidents of legal or regulatory violations related to environmental matters, with no significant fines incurred, and to ensure that all environmental quality indicators remained within the legal standards.

 The Company collaborates with the Industrial Estate Authority of Thailand (IEAT) to supervise and monitor both AMATA's industrial estates, ensuring compliance with laws and regulations while minimizing negative impacts on society and the environment.
 It adheres to the measures outlined in the Environmental Impact Assessment (EIA) report to prevent, correct, and monitor environmental impacts within the industrial estates.
 These efforts aim to build community trust in environmental management and promote guidelines based on environmental governance principles.
 The results of these endeavors are as follows: